dschwen/JSHit/README.md

 ### `insert(node)`

-A seperately constructed node or subtree can be inserted to the current node using the `insert` method.
+A seperately constructed node or subtree can be inserted as a child to the current node using the `insert` method.

 ```
 const HITNode = require("./hit_node");